cleo/connector-zipbox/README.md

 [Random](https://github.com/jthielens/connector-random/) connector.
 It provides support for handling ZIP archives as if they were expanded folders, including uploading and downloading files and manipulation of directories.
-For example, if a Zip connection is used as a VersaLex user's home directory, all of the user's files will be managed in a single Zip archive in the underlying file system.
+For example, if a ZipBox connection is used as a VersaLex user's home directory, all of the user's files will be managed in a single Zip archive in the underlying file system.